When you run any department, how do you know if you’re doing a good job?

-Furthermore, maintenance KPIs are strategic while maintenance performance metrics are tactical.
+Furthermore, maintenance KPIs are strategic, while maintenance performance metrics are tactical.
 KPIs are comparable to a compass that shows where we want to go, while the metrics are more oriented towards the smaller steps we need to take to get there.

 Let’s consider a situation that many organizations can relate to.
 You have set a KPI to reduce your company’s deferred maintenance backlog by 30% over the next quarter.
-Your findings show that among other issues, a major recurring problem is a high occurrence of reactive work leaving little time for scheduled maintenance.
-Different factors can contribute to this situation like work orders are not being closed quickly enough because your department is understaffed.
+Your findings show that among other issues, a major recurring problem is a high occurrence of reactive work, leaving little time for scheduled maintenance.
+Different factors can contribute to this situation like work orders are not closed quickly because your department is understaffed.

 3. Which KPIs for maintenance should you define and track?